Subprocess¶

 The python script does not wait for the called process to finish before returning.

-We can finally use PIPE
+We can finally use PIPE.

 subprocess.PIPE¶

-then they are available to read/write to in the resulting Popen object.
+If we set stdin/stdout/stderr to subprocess.PIPE then they are available to read/write to in the resulting Popen object.

 proc = subprocess.Popen('ls',stdout=subprocess.PIPE)